svgdotjs/svg.js/README.md

 __`returns`: `itself`__

 ### at()
-This method will morph the matrix to a given position between `0` and `1`.
-Continuing with the previous example:
+This method will morph the matrix to a given position between `0` and `1`:

 ```javascript
 matrix.at(0.27)
 ```

+This will only work when a destination matirx is defined using the `morph()` method.

 __`returns`: `SVG.Matrix`__